yurigo79/gutenberg/packages/editor/README.md

 _Parameters_

 -   _props_ `Object`: Props.
--   _props.children_ `Element`: Children to be rendered if post type supports.
+-   _props.children_ `React.ReactElement`: Children to be rendered if post type supports.
 -   _props.supportKeys_ `(string|string[])`: String or string array of keys to test.

 _Returns_

--   `Component`: The component to be rendered.
+-   `React.ReactElement`: The component to be rendered.

 ### PostURL